 Responsibilities include but are not limited to:

-· Assists in pre-award activities including reading proposal guidelines; collecting, composing, and/or preparing administrative components for proposal submissions; preparing applications, developing and preparing budgets, budget narratives and monitoring regulatory compliance requirements.
+· Assists in pre-award activities including reading proposal guidelines; Preparing budgets, budget narratives and monitoring regulatory compliance requirements.

-· Preparing financial reports to government or private funders: ensuring the timely submissions of all finance and compliance reports.
+· Prepare quarterly federal financial reports (SF-425) to government private funders: ensuring the timely submissions of all finance and compliance reports.
 Work with field staff to review and prepare backup for donor quarterly financial reports and payment requests.

 · Review and assist in the preparation of re-budgeting requests and no-cost/Cost extension documents.